fission/examples/python/README.md

 - `guestbook/` is a more realistic demonstration of using Python and Fission to create a serverless guestbook.
 - `sourcepkg/` is an example of how to use the Fission Python Build environment to resolve (pip) dependencies before deploying the function.
+- `votingapp/` demonstrates how to use a Fission function to connect to a relational database like Postgres & perform basic operations

 ## Getting Started

 Create a Fission Python environment with the default Python runtime image (this does not include the build environment):

 ```
 fission environment create --name python --image fission/python-env
 ```